-High Skilled Employment – a job categorised within the Standard Occupation Classification (SOC) codes 1-3.
-SOC 1-3 includes managers, directors and senior official; professional occupations and associate professional and technical occupations.
+High Skilled Employment – a job categorised within the Standard Occupation Classification (SOC 2020) codes 1-3.
+SOC 1-3 includes managers, directors and senior officials; professional occupations and associate professional occupations.
+Note that for earlier releases of GLMS, previous SOC classifications were used.
+The re-classification of SOC in the GLMS 2021 release means that there is a discontinuity in the GLMS series, and care should be taken when comparing with previous publications.
 For more information on SOC please see the ONS website.

-Medium/Low Skilled Employment – a job categorised within the Standard Occupation Classification (SOC) codes 4-9.
+Medium/Low Skilled Employment – a job categorised within the Standard Occupation Classification (SOC 2020) codes 4-9.
 SOC 4-9 includes administrative and secretarial occupations; skilled trades’ occupations; caring, leisure and other service occupations; sales and customer service occupations; process, plant and machine operatives and elementary occupations.

 Unemployed – individuals that were not in employment during the reference week and were actively seeking work.

 Inactive – also known as the economically inactive, these are individuals that were not employed and did not seek work over the reference period or were seeking work over the reference period, but unavailable to start work.

 Employment Rate – the proportion of the total specified population who are employed.
 The total population will vary based on whether we are focusing on the working age population (16-64 year olds) or the young population (21-30 year olds).

 High-skilled Employment Rate – the proportion of the total specified population who report being in high skilled employment.
 The total population will vary based on whether we are focusing on the working age population (16-64 year olds) or the young population (21-30 year olds).